TOLL FREE: 1-866-611-2665

-Like mammography, DBT involves compression of the breast and even utilizes the same machine.
-In the case of DBT however, computerized detection plates take multiple images in an arc providing pictures from numerous different angles.
-Then, digital technology combines the images, adding them together and sharpening certain areas and blurring others.
-This produces a more detailed image that helps to better illuminate the presence of cancers, without increasing radiation levels or scanning time.
+For example, digital breast tomosynthesis (DBT) is a type of 3D mammography that uses computerized detection plates that take multiple images in an arc.
+This provides pictures from numerous different angles.
+Digital technology combines the images, adding them together and sharpening certain areas and blurring others.
+This produces a more detailed image that helps to better illuminate the presence of cancers, without increased radiation levels or scanning time.

 On a mammogram, fatty tissue looks dark, while both dense tissue and tumours look white, making it hard to differentiate between the two.
 The white-looking breast cancers are easier to see on a mammogram when they’re surrounded by dark-looking fatty tissue.

 The Breast Imaging Reporting and Database Systems (BI-RADS), classifies breast density into four groups, or breast density scores:

 Scoring is not an exact science and radiologists often disagree about levels of density.
 Mayfair uses the Volpara Health Technologies program which scores density from A to D.